Paul is dead: Beginnings

 Patch worn by McCartney on Sgt.
-Pepper's gatefold.
+Pepper's Lonely Hearts Club Band gatefold.
 Originally thought to read "OPD" for Officially Pronounced Dead, the patch was confirmed in 2016 to read "OPP" for the Ontario Provincial Police."

 In late September 1969, the Beatles released the album Abbey Road while they were in the process of disbanding.
 On 10 October, the Beatles' press officer, Derek Taylor, responded to the rumour stating:

 Recently we've been getting a flood of inquiries asking about reports that Paul is dead.
 We've been getting questions like that for years, of course, but in the past few weeks we've been getting them at the office and home night and day.
 I'm even getting telephone calls from disc jockeys and others in the United States.

 Throughout this period, McCartney felt isolated from his bandmates in his opposition to their choice of business manager, Allen Klein, and distraught at Lennon's private announcement that he was leaving the group.
 With the birth of his daughter Mary in late August, McCartney had withdrawn to focus on his family life.
 On 22 October, the day that the "Paul is dead" rumour became an international news story, McCartney, his wife Linda and their two daughters travelled to Scotland to spend time at his farm near Campbeltown.